Saksham7072/Airport-Managaement-System/README.md

 Airport Management System
 # Airport Management System

 A database-driven project designed to manage and organize essential airport operations.
-Built using **Oracle SQL**, this system simulates real-world airline and airport data handling, enabling efficient tracking of flights, passengers, and staff.
+Built using **MySQL**, this system simulates real-world airline and airport data handling, enabling efficient tracking of flights, passengers, and staff.

 ## Key Features